mkumar73/beckernick.github.io/_posts/2016-08-24-nfl-scrabble.markdown

 excerpt: "pandas, web scraping, scrabble, and the nfl"
 ---

 Has anyone ever wondered which NFL team would win in Scrabble?
 Well, my roommate [Dan Nolan](https://www.facebook.com/thedanpnolan/) did, and we decided to find out as best we could.
-I calculated the Scrabble Score for every player's name in the NFL to find out which teams have the highest combined scores.
+I calculated the Scrabble point value for every player's name in the NFL to find out which teams have the highest combined scores.

 ## Getting a List of every NFL Player